-The prettiest streets in Liverpool are an intoxicating mix of amazing arcades, ravishing roads, lovely lanes, and perfect paths.
+The prettiest streets in Liverpool are a wonderful blend of awesome arcades, ravishing roads, lovely lanes, and perfect paths.

-We already know that Liverpool is pretty, but these streets dotted around the city show just how beautiful it is.
+We already know that Liverpool is unreal when it comes to beauty, but these streets dotted around the city show just how pretty it is.
 From roads with buildings donned with murals and brightly-coloured paint to little cobbled lanes and historical buildings on some of the busier streets, these all bring plenty of character to Liverpool.

 1. Bedford Street South

 Liverpool is donned with many beautiful buildings including along Bedford Street South.
 On this street you’re not far from the University of Liverpool.
 Not a bad place to walk past on the way to and from the library, eh?

 Lark Lane is the go-to for independent shops, cafes and restaurants in Liverpool and only a short walk from Sefton Park.
 See more about what you can get up to at Sefton Park here.